Bolton Point

 Health performance in Bolton Point is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

-Bolton Point faces significant health challenges, as indicated by AreaSearch's assessment.
-Mortality rates and chronic condition prevalence are high, affecting both younger and older age groups.
+Bolton Point faces significant health challenges, as indicated by AreaSearch's assessment of mortality rates and chronic condition prevalence.
+A variety of health conditions affect both younger and older age groups.

-Private health cover is relatively low at approximately 50% of the total population (~1,104 people), compared to the national average of 55.7%.
-Mental health issues and arthritis are the most common medical conditions in the area, impacting 13.6 and 11.4% of residents respectively.
-However, 54.3% of residents declare themselves completely clear of medical ailments, lower than the 63.3% across Rest of NSW.
-The working-age population faces notable health challenges with elevated chronic condition rates.
-The area has 22.3% of residents aged 65 and over (490 people), which is lower than the 23.4% in Rest of NSW.
-Health outcomes among seniors present some challenges, with national rankings broadly in line with the general population.
+Approximately 50% (~1,104 people) have private health cover, compared to the national average of 55.7%.
+Mental health issues impact 13.6% of residents, while arthritis affects 11.4%.
+Conversely, 54.3% report having no medical ailments, compared to 63.3% in Regional NSW.
+The working-age population experiences notable health challenges due to elevated chronic condition rates.
+As of 2021, 22.4% (493 people) are aged 65 and over, lower than the 23.4% in Regional NSW.
+Health outcomes among seniors present some challenges, aligning with national rankings for the general population.

 Frequently Asked Questions - Health